BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 5. Display data formats

-Users should know what format the data is in before downloading it, ideally with access to definitions of those file types.
+Ensure users know what format the data is in before download, ideally with access to definitions of those file types.
 Users are usually looking for data that can work with the tools they use.

 <div class="image-container">